Yard globe

 A yard globe (also known as a garden globe, gazing ball or chrome ball) is a mirrored sphere displayed as a lawn ornament, typically atop a conical ceramic or wrought iron stand.
 Sizes ranges from 25 mm up to 10 m in diameter, with the most popular gazing ball being 12 in.
-Gazing balls were glass but can now be stainless steel, acrylic, ceramic, or stained glass.
+Gazing balls were originally made of glass, but may now be made of stainless steel, acrylic, ceramic, or stained glass.

 Unlike hanging friendship balls or witch balls that have a loop, gazing balls come in a variety, with some having a stem so they can securely sit in a stand, while others are more uniform in shape and can sit on grass.
 Larger sizes can be made but prove difficult to place on the stand due to the weight of the globe.

 History

 Gazing balls originated in 13th century Venice, Italy, where they were hand-blown by skilled craftsmen.

-King Ludwig II of Bavaria, sometimes referred to as Mad King Ludwig, is said to have adorned his Herrenchiemsee palace with lawn balls, however, the palace and gardens were never finished after Ludwig died in 1885.
+King Ludwig II of Bavaria, sometimes referred to as Mad King Ludwig, is said to have adorned his Herrenchiemsee palace with lawn balls; however, the palace and gardens were never finished after Ludwig died in 1885.
 Sometime later the gardens, based on Versailles, were open to the public and visitors may have seen the lawn balls, but the Victorian period was quickly coming to an end.
 By the 1880s and 90s the nature of English landscape was changing dramatically with William Robinson's and Gertrude Jekyll's designs.
 It would be difficult to say that Mad King Ludwig had much influence in the area of garden ornaments.

 Gazing balls enjoyed a brief resurgence in popularity in the 1930s.
 They appear in a number of modernistic gardens of the period as a variation on the traditional sundial or birdbath centrepiece.
 Many of them from this period may have been made in polished metal rather than glass.